nu11ptr/flexstr/README.md

   * NOTE: The extra space is used, when possible, for inline string data
 * Due to usage of `Rc` (or `Arc`) it requires two allocations instead of one when using the reference counted enum variant
-* Due to the enum wrapper, every string operation has the overhead of a branching operation
+* Due to the enum wrapper, every string operation has the overhead of an extra branching operation

-I don't consider any of these terribly serious in most of my use cases, but call them out in case these pose an issue to your workload.
+* Need to consider single-threaded (`Stringy`) and multi-threaded (`AStringy`) use cases and convert accordingly

 ## Open Issues / TODO